Additive rhythm and divisive rhythm: Sub-Saharan African rhythm

 A divisive form of cross-rhythm is the basis for most Sub-Saharan African music traditions.
 Rhythmic patterns are generated by simultaneously dividing a span of musical time by a triple-beat scheme and a duple-beat scheme.

 In the development of cross rhythm, there are some selected rhythmic materials or beat schemes that are customarily used.
 These beat schemes, in their generic forms, are simple divisions of the same musical period in equal units, producing varying rhythmic densities or motions.
 At the center of a core of rhythmic traditions within which the composer conveys his ideas is the technique of cross-rhythm.
 The technique of cross-rhythm is a simultaneous use of contrasting rhythmic patterns within the same scheme of accents or meter...
 By the very nature of the desired resultant rhythm, the main beat scheme cannot be separated from the secondary beat scheme.
 It is the interplay of the two elements that produces the cross-rhythmic texture.

 "the entire African rhythmic structure... is divisive in nature".

 Do African musicians think additively?
 The evidence so far is that they do not.
 Writing in 1972 about the Yoruba version of the standard pattern, Kubik stated.
 'There is no evidence that the musicians themselves think it as additive.'
 I have argued elsewhere that additive thinking is foreign to many African musicians' ways of proceeding. ...
 Then, too, there appears to be no trace of an additive conception in the discourses of musicians, whether directly or indirectly. … It would seem, then, that whereas structural analysis (based on European metalanguage) endorses an additive conception of the standard pattern, cultural analysis (originating in African musicians' thinking) denies it, ... no dancer thinks in cycles of 12 when interpreting the standard pattern.
 The evidence of the rate at which the dance feet move is that 4, not 12, is the reckoning that most closely approximates the regulative beat. ... what can be said for sure is that the cycle of four beats is felt and thus relied upon.
 This is cultural knowledge that players and especially dancers possess; without such knowledge, it is difficult to perform accurately.

 The African rhythmic structure which generates the standard pattern is a divisive structure and not an additive one … the standard pattern represents a series of attack points that outline the onbeat three-against-two / offbeat three-against-two sequence, not a series of durational values".

 Classical music

+Additive rhythms are used, for example, by Béla Bartók, who was influenced by similar rhythms in Bulgarian folk music.